 Electroconvulsive therapy (ECT) is a procedure, done under general anesthesia, in which small electric currents are passed through the brain, intentionally triggering a brief seizure.
 ECT seems to cause changes in brain chemistry that can quickly reverse symptoms of certain mental illnesses.

 ECT often works when other treatments are unsuccessful and when the full course of treatment is completed, but it may not work for everyone.

-Much of the stigma attached to ECT is based on early treatments in which high doses of electricity were administered without anesthesia, leading to memory loss, fractured bones and other serious side effects.
+Much of the stigma attached to Electroconvulsive therapy is based on early treatments in which high doses of electricity were administered without anesthesia, leading to memory loss, fractured bones, and other serious side effects.